MelbourneHighSchoolRobotics/mindpile/README.md

 - Sound: Doesn't support playing files, repeat play type, or stopping sounds
 - Loop Interrupt: Only supports breaking out of a loop it is directly inside.
 It can't break out more than 1 layer
 - Brick Buttons: This probably has some bugs
+- Motor Sensors: You must use a motor from that port before reading the value
 - Comment: Comments aren't inserted into Python code